Search

 You may find current and upcoming events throughout Morgan County on our comprehensive calendar of events.

-Have active kids?
-Explore the outdoors with unique experiences in Madison with special ways to stay and play.
-Check out Southern Cross Guest Ranch.
-This authentic dude ranch allows all levels of riders to book a time to ride six miles of trails.
+You’ll discover tips to explore the outdoors with unique experiences in Madison with special ways to stay and play.
+Go wild at Georgia Safari Conservation Park with safari tours, up-close animal encounters or check out Southern Cross Guest Ranch for an authentic dude ranch experience.
+This Ranch allows all levels of riders to book a time to ride six miles of trails on horseback.
 Guests staying at Southern Cross automatically have up to two chances to ride each day and may also use the fire pit for s’mores and enjoy fishing and cycling on the property.

 Just minutes from Madison is Hard Labor Creek State Park.
 Kids may enjoy the putt putt course, sand beach and ranger-led events, including homeschooling activities planned multiple times per year.
 Rent a cabin or campsite to continue the adventure.